Editor's Note: This post was originally published in 2017, it was updated in Jan. 2023.

 (Note, a section cut has been applied to the reducer and pipe for clarity.
 The bolts and nuts were excluded.)

-Methods for implementing design intent can range from the relatively simple, such as the selection of the correct dimensioning scheme, to the moderately advanced, such as top-down design, to higher levels of complexity, such as embedding optimization routines directly into the model’s regeneration cycle.
+Methods for implementing design intent can range from the relatively simple, like the selection of the correct dimensioning scheme, to the moderately advanced, like top-down design, to higher levels of complexity, like embedding optimization routines directly into the model’s regeneration cycle.

-What follows are some examples of the ways you might build design intent into a CAD model.
+Below are some ways you might consider building design intent into a CAD model.

 Sketches form the basis for many features in parts, especially those that tend to add or remove the most material in parametric models.
 The dimensioning scheme in the sketch determines how its subsequent feature will move when you change earlier features in the part.
 For example, take this simple part: